-Different people see the same events in different ways, and the workplace is no exception.
+Different people view the same events in contrasting ways, and the workplace is no exception.
 We all handle underperformance in different ways.
-Often, the differences are between employees and managers: An outcome that an employee considers satisfactory, for example, may seem unacceptable by his or her manager.
-Many times, however, the differences are between peers: When a project fails, employees often disagree about the reasons.
+Often, the differences are between employees and managers.
+For example, a result that an employee considers satisfactory may seem unacceptable by his or her manager.
+Many times, however, the differences are between peers.
+If a project fails, employees often disagree about the reasons.

-In both cases, the disagreement escalates, and ultimately, the debate about the event becomes more problematic than the original event.
-As a result, how people respond to underperformance is a major determinant of career success — and something managers should teach.
+In both cases, the disagreement escalates, and ultimately, the debate about the event becomes an even bigger problem than the original event itself.
+This illustrates how someone’s response to underperformance can become a major determining factor of career success — and something managers should teach.

 THE 11 PERSONALITY TYPES